15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: 15 nodal quartic surfaces

 \section{15 nodal quartic surfaces}

-\textbf{6.1} It is a natural guess from reading the previous section that a choice of a total defines an isomorphism between the 15-nodal quartic $X_H$ and the focal surface $\Foc(S)$ of a congruence of lines $S$ of bidegree $(2,3)$.
-Note that it is not quite obvious since the construction gives a birational model of $X_H$ inside the universal family of lines in $\bbP^4$ (not in $\bbP^3$) parameterized by $S$ considered as a surface of lines in $G_1(4)$.
+\textbf{6.1} It is a natural guess from reading the previous section that the choice of a total defines an isomorphism between the 15-nodal quartic surface $X_{\CR}^H$ and the focal surface $\Foc(S)$ of a congruence of lines $S$ of bidegree $(2,3)$.
+Note that this is not quite obvious since the construction gives a birational model of $X_{\CR}^H$ inside the universal family of lines in $\bbP^4$ (not in $\bbP^3$) parameterized by $S$ considered as a surface of lines in $\Gr_1(4)$ (not in $\Gr_1(3)$).